p42ai/js-assistant/README.md

   No. P42 supports `.js`, `.mjs`, `.cjs`, `.jsx`, `.ts`, and `.tsx` files that contain TypeScript or JavaScript code (with or without JSX).

 - **Does P42 support Flow type annotations?**
-  No. P42 supports TypeScript.
+  No. P42 supports plain JavaScript, JSX and TypeScript.

 - **Does P42 analyse my code in the P42 cloud?**
-  No. When you use the P42 JavaScript Assistant for VS Code, your source code remains on your computer and all P42 code analysis happens on your computer.
-No code or other data is transferred to a cloud service by the P42 extension.
+  No. When you use the P42 JavaScript Assistant for VS Code, your source code remains on your machine and all P42 code analysis happens on your machine.
+No code or other data is transferred to the P42 cloud service by the P42 JavaScript Assistent.

 - **How can I disable a refactoring / suggestions?**
   You can disable them by adding a section in the `p42.config.toml` configuration file.
 See Configuration above.